vikrantpatel-coder/flatiron-fe-phase-1-project/README.md

 <<<<<<<<<<<<<<<<<<<<<<[My Flatiron Frontend Phase 1 Project]>>>>>>>>>>>>>>>>>>>>>>>>

-- Project Name: 'Bottoms Up!'
+- Project Name: 'Bottoms Up!' - (Beverage App)

 - Description:

-> It is a beverage data base application.
+> It is a one stop shop for the beverage data application.

 > This project is built around my love for beverages.